sonroyaalmerol/docker-sogo/charts/sogo/README.md

 A helm chart for the docker-sogo docker image

 > [!IMPORTANT]
-> This chart is still not ready for deployment.
-Please use the Docker container manually for now.
+> This chart is still in its beta stage.
+Do not use in production.

 ## Usage